-Lafayette College’s Board of Trustees unanimously declared full confidence in college President Nicole Hurd on Friday, two days after the faculty passed a no-confidence motion against her.
+Lafayette College’s Board of Trustees unanimously declared full confidence in college President Nicole Hurd on Jan.
+31, two days after the faculty passed a no-confidence motion against her.
+Hours later, Hurd released her first public statement on the no-confidence vote.

-“Our faith in President Hurd and her dedication, energy, and abilities to lead Lafayette College is unwavering,” reads a statement from the board.
+“Our faith in President Hurd and her dedication, energy, and abilities to lead Lafayette College is unwavering,” reads a statement from the board sent in a community-wide email.
 “She is, in our estimation, best positioned to lead this College in this most extraordinary time.”

-“I am humbled by the statement of support by our Board of Trustees,” Hurd wrote in a second community-wide email.
+“I am humbled by the statement of support by our Board of Trustees,” Hurd wrote in her own statement, also sent in a community-wide email.
+She went on to highlight the support she said she had received from various college constituencies.

-Hurd did not respond to a request for comment.
+Hurd did not respond to multiple requests for comment.

-The board’s resolution follows Tuesday’s faculty no-confidence vote, which passed 102-86 with six abstentions.
-The motion, proposed by 10 faculty signatories, claimed that Hurd has “harmed the institution of Lafayette College” by sidelining its academic mission and excluding faculty from decision-making.
+The two messages follow the Jan.
+28 faculty no-confidence vote, which passed 102-86 with six abstentions.
+The approved motion, originally proposed by 10 faculty signatories, claimed that Hurd has “harmed the institution of Lafayette College” by sidelining its academic mission and excluding faculty from decision-making.

 The motion called on the 35-member Board of Trustees, the college’s ruling body, to “address this leadership crisis.”

-In the board’s statement, Sell acknowledged that the faculty “have spoken this week through the College’s system of shared governance.”
+In the board’s statement, Sell acknowledged that the faculty spoke “through the College’s system of shared governance.”

 “We commit ourselves to work with President Hurd to resolve the impasse and maintain transparency,” he wrote.

-“Despite our disagreements, we share the common bond of caring for Lafayette,” Hurd wrote of the faculty in her email to the Lafayette community.
+“Despite our disagreements, we share the common bond of caring for Lafayette,” Hurd wrote of the faculty.
 “I am encouraged that we are formally initiating constructive conversations between faculty, administration, and Trustees.”

-Anthropology and sociology department head Caroline Lee, one of the motion’s original signatories, wrote in an email that the faculty had exercised its “solemn responsibility to protect the best interests of the college and its students.”
+Anthropology & Sociology department head Caroline Lee, one of the motion’s original signatories, wrote in an email that the faculty had exercised its “solemn responsibility to protect the best interests of the college and its students.”

 The resolution also praises the completion of the campus-wide strategic plan, a plan that the Board of Trustees unanimously approved days after it was narrowly rejected by the faculty.